 When is Zozobra this year?
-The 95th annual burning of ZOZOBRA is August 30, 2019, the Friday before Labor Day, at historic Fort Marcy Ball Park in beautiful downtown Santa Fe.
+The 96th Annual Burning of ZOZOBRA is SEPTEMBER 4, 2020, the Friday before Labor Day, in Santa Fe, New Mexico.

 How tall is Zozobra?
 50 feet 6 inches tall.

 How much does Zozobra weigh?
 Approximately 2,000 lbs.

 What is Zozobra made of?
 Wood, wire, poultry netting, cotton cloth, nails, screws, pulleys, plywood, shredded paper, spray paint, pizza pans and duct tape!

 Is the event suitable for children?
 Most kids love Zozobra, but a 50-foot marionette can be intimidating for some kids, and fireworks always come with noise.

 How many people attended the event?Almost 64,000 revelers saw the 95th Burning of Zozobra in 2019!